 FICA Tax Calculation

-For calculating Social Security withholding, you need to start with multiplying the gross pay of your employee for the current pay period with the latest ongoing rate of 6.2% for the Social Security tax rate.
+For calculating Social Security withholding, you need to start with multiplying the gross pay of your employee for the current pay period with the For 2025, the Social Security tax rate is 6.2% (as per IRS guidelines, subject to annual review)’ and ‘1.45%’ → ‘1.45% for 2025’.

 The amount must be deducted from the employee’s paycheck and remitted with the payroll taxes.